xuanhuyen3011/twitter_classification/readme.md

 # Twitter Account Classification Project

-This project is part of the CSIT946 course, focusing on processing numeric data to classify Twitter accounts.
+This project is part of the CSIT946 course, focusing on processing text data to classify Twitter accounts.
 The goal is to distinguish between human and non-human accounts using machine learning techniques.
 Note that the model is considered as a vanilla approach only, served as a baseline for future development of more complex models.

 ## Project Overview